 Therefore, the ingredients of table salt are limited to sodium and chloride.
 Other minerals such as calcium, magnesium, potassium, copper, and iron in Pink Himalayan Salt are absent in table salt.

-The benefit of table salt often being fortified with iodine is more than neutralized by the addition of harmful anti-caking agents as part of the processing.
+The benefit of table salt often being fortified with iodine is more than neutralized by adding harmful anti-caking agents as part of the processing.

 Furthermore, commercial table salts go through a bleaching process and usually contain aluminum derivatives and chemical ingredients known to be highly toxic to human health.

-Hence, because of its more balanced nutrient profile and lack of additives, Pink Himalayan Salt is healthier than table salt.
+Hence, Pink Himalayan Salt is healthier than table salt because of its more balanced nutrient profile and lack of additives.

 Pink Himalayan Salt vs. Sea Salt